Making centuries of Buddhist iconographic knowledge searchable.

 Each detected figure is isolated and classified independently against 93 trained classes.
 The model is purpose-built and lightweight — not a general AI repurposed for this task.

 The system understands how Buddhist figures appear together.
-Knowledge of 8 traditional groupings allows it to use context — if Avalokiteshvara is present, it knows to look for Manjushri and Vajrapani nearby.
+Knowledge of 8 traditional groupings allows it to use context.

 Thupten N. Chakrishar · 2025